What we do

 The year-old plug plants were planted into upland hay meadows, roadside verges and community spaces in order to link up with existing flower-rich sites and create an unbroken network of nectar within the North Pennines.

-This project came to a conclusion on 30th April 2019.
+This project came to an end conclusion on 30 April 2019.
 However, it continues to be run as a community-focused project, led by volunteers and supported by an Allendale-based social enterprise.